jmickle66666666/DoomUnity/README.md

 Texture2D impSprite = DoomGraphic.BuildPatch("TROOA1", wad);
 ```

-# Can I play doom in this yet?
+# Can I play Doom WADs with this yet?

 Kinda? you can run around levels and look at monsters!
+You will of course first need a Doom IWAD to play with.
+The currently supported IWADs are:

+- Doom
+- Doom II
+- Final Doom
+- Freedoom
+- Chex Quest

+## Playing with the compiled build

+1. Download the latest nasty build (Linux, OSx or Win) from the [Releases](https://github.com/jmickle66666666/DoomUnity/releases) section and extract it.
+2. Add one or more supported IWADS to the root of the nasty build folder.
+3. Run nasty.exe.
+If there is more than one IWAD in the folder you will be prompted to select one.

+## Playing in Unity with source code

+To run the engine in Unity, you'll first need to generate the engine wad and put that in the root folder of your Unity project (just below Assets).
+See "Building the engine wad" below for more info.
+Alternatively, you can just download a [build](https://github.com/jmickle66666666/DoomUnity/releases) and extract the nasty.wad from there.
+It won't be updated to the latest source, but this might not be a problem.

-To get the engine running in Unity, just pop a gameobject in an empty scene and add the `GameSetup` component, and attach the `VanillaPlayer` prefab to the player prefab option.
+To start the engine in Unity, just create an empty gameobject in a new scene and add the `GameSetup` component to it.
+Then add the `VanillaPlayer` prefab to the "Player Prefab" field.

-You can enter and commandline arguments here, too.
+You can also enter commandline arguments here in the `Editor Args` field.
+For example,

-You will need a Doom IWAD!
-Currently supports Doom 1, Doom 2, Final Doom, Freedoom and Chex Quest.

-To run extra PWADs, add `-file path_to_wads` to the commandline parameters.
+to run extra PWADs, add `-file path_to_wads` to the commandline parameters.

 For Midi, you must have a soundfont file in the root directory, and merge in a wad with MIDI files.
 The IWADS use MUS files and those are not supported yet.

 # Building the engine wad

-To run the engine stuff, you'll need to generate `nasty.wad` and put that in the root folder of your project (just below Assets).

-To build the engine wad: you need to have python 3, omgifol, and pillow
+To build the engine wad (nasty.wad): you'll need python 3, omgifol, and pillow.

 `pip install omgifol`
 `pip install pillow`

-you will want to change the path to the root directory of the project or build.
+You will want to change the path to the root directory of the project or build.
 then just run `python3 build_wad.py` to generate the engine wad.

-(If you cba, you can just download one of the releases and pick out the nasty.wad from there.
-It won't be updated to the current source but might not be a problem)